mg-felix/sitl-simulations/README.md

 $ : sudo apt upgrade

-$ : sudo apt install git
+$ : sudo apt install git # Skip this step if you already have git installed!

 $ : mkdir src